PhilReedData/HedgeMerge/README.md

 ## Step 1 - refine characteristics
 1. Create MergedCharacteristics table.
 Keep company name, currency and fund name (until now, different field names for each source) as well as primary keys of Source and SourceFundID and a selection of others.
 Read from both EurkeaCharacteristics and TASSCharacteristics to populate this table.
+If company name is not known, use fund name; save the IDs of these funds to a text file.

 2. Create standardized names for companies as a new column.
 Use method from old inherited code.
 List of company suffixes and country suffixes can be checked at the top of this script.